mc1017/ODE-VIO/README.md

 # Deep Continuous VIO: Advancing End-to-End Visual-Inertial Odometry with Neural ODEs

 This repository contains the official code for the implmentation of ODE-VIO, a visual-inertial odometry (VIO) algorithm using Neural ODEs.
 The Neural ODEs component learns to parameterise a continuoous function to the hidden state, so data that arrives at abritrary timestamps are handled naturally.
 This makes it more suitable for handling irregularly sampled data compared to traditional RNNs.
-We have shown that our model performs up to 40% better in relative translational error compared to existing models.
+We have shown that our model performs up to 40% better in relative translational error compared to existing models under extreme irregularity conditions.

 The overall architecture of ODE-VIO is shown below.
 It is trained and tested on the KITTI odometry benchmark.